-- The quality system manual may include controls for the "VR" Certificate Holder to have the pressure relief valves and pin devices part repaired by a National Board "R" Certificate Holder, per 4.4.7 - 2) The completed Form R-1 shall be noted on and attached to the "VR" Certificate Holder's document required in 4.8.5.4 i).
+- The quality system manual may include controls for the "VR" Certificate Holder to have a part of a the pres-sure relief valves and or pin devices part repaired by a National Board "R" Certificate Holder, per4.4.7. - 2) The completed Form R-1 shall be noted on and attached to the "VR" Certificate Holder's document required in 4.8.5.4 i).
 Similarly, NDE and heat treatment techniques must be covered in the quality system manual.
 When outside services are used for NDE and heat treatment, the quality system manual shall describe the system whereby the use of such services meet the requirements of the applicable section of the ASME Code.